 "Diary of Anne Frank"

-In March we took the 6th graders to see a live performance at the Berman Theatre in West Bloomfield by the Jewish Ensemble Theatre.
-JET provided a study guide and our Foundation bought a copy of the book for each student.
-Our students were the best behaved in the audience!
-They were so appreciative to us for everything.
+On April 3, 2014 we took the 6th graders to see a live performance at the Berman Theatre in West Bloomfield by the Jewish Ensemble Theatre.
+JET provided a study guide.
+We presented each student with a copy of the book.
+The following week we spent an hour answering questions about the Frank family, Jews and the Holocaust.

 VOLUNTEER OPPORTUNITIES - Want a hug?

-- Come for a half hour to read to a special ed class!
+- Come any day for a half hour to read to a young special ed class!

 - Want to do Reading Corp?
 Contact DPS Reading Corps:(313)870-5669 or visit:www.detroitk12.org/readingcorps

 - Read to a young class